Iran celebrates 1979 U.S. embassy seizure amid anti-government protests | Law-Order

 The two countries have been enemies ever since and, as Iranian authorities on Friday urged security forces to swiftly stamp out the anti-government protests, which have spread to all layers of society, new bilateral tensions surfaced.
 Iran's president and foreign minister criticised Joe Biden, a day after the U.S. president vowed to "free Iran".

-Images broadcast on state television showed anti-American demonstrations attended by tens of thousands of people across the country on the "National Day of Fighting Global Arrogance", while songs called for "Death to America" and schoolchildren carried banners in support of the seizure of the embassy.
+Images broadcast on state television showed anti-American demonstrations attended by tens of thousands of people across the country on the "National Day of Fighting Global Arrogance", while songs called for "Death to America" and schoolchildren carried banners in support of the embassy seizure.
 Friday's pro-establishment demonstrations offered a stark contrast to the wave of protests sweeping the country since a 22-year-old Kurdish woman, Mahsa Amini, died in police custody on Sept.
 16 after being arrested for being inappropriately dressed.

 State news agency IRNA said several policemen were injured in the clashes.
 FEAR FACTOR